rebsonoliveira/sql-server/samples/features/sql-big-data-cluster/app-deploy/mleap/README.md

    The result will be a json output that includes the prediction along with additional data, including the predicted price per square feet.

+    > **RESTful web service**.
+Note that any app you create is also accessible using a RESTful web service that is [Swagger](swagger.io) compliant.
+See step 6 in the [Addpy sample](../addpy/README.md#restapi) for detailed instructions on how to call the web service.

 6. You can clean up the sample by running the following commands:
    ```bash
    # delete app